vlothec/TRASH/README.md

 ```
 --def 			# use the default R packages path.
 --rmtemp 		# remove the "*_out" directory after run completion.
+--simpleplot		# output a plot with repeat coordinates and their sizes for each sequence (additionally to the circos plot).
 --horclass name		# set the name of the repeat family that should be used for HOR calculations, required for the HOR module to be activated.
 --limrepno x		# limit alignment sizes (in bp of total sequence) used during the run to calculate consensus, samples repeats to avoid large alignment operations.
 78000 by default
 --horonly x		# skip the repeat identification if performed earlier and only calculate HORs, needs to be used together with -horclass flag.